-Here’s a delicious and unique breakfast or brunch idea for this Sunday.
+Here’s a delicious and unique breakfast or brunch idea for this Easter.
 It’s easy, quick, impressive and most importantly, good!
 Charlie’s mom, the often-referenced Miss Pat, is known for her cream sauces and creamed dishes – peas, chipped beef, lima beans and…eggs.

 Charlie has been telling me about them for years and how delicious they are for breakfast and he was right!
 A simple white cream sauce (or bechamel sauce) with sliced hard boiled eggs, seasoned generously with salt and pepper, a splash of Worcestershire sauce and some cheddar cheese.
 If you like Eggs Benedict, you’ll probably like this as well.
 And if you have children, chances are you’ll be hard boiling eggs for the hunt on Sunday anyway, so go ahead and boil up a few extra and try this tasty dish.

 Serve on top of a toasted English muffin or Miss Pat likes them in toast cups that she makes by cutting away the crust of white bread, forming the slices into a muffin tin and toasting them in the oven until golden brown.

 Add fresh fruit to the plate and some nice crisp bacon or sausage patties and you’ll have something special for your family for Easter breakfast or brunch.
 This is my favorite kind of dish-it looks a little fancy, but it’s ‘home-cooked’ satisfying.
 Hope your family thinks so too.
 Happy Easter!

 - 1/4 cup shredded sharp cheddar cheese

 - Salt & pepper to taste

 - 4 hard boiled eggs, peeled & thickly sliced